Taiji dolphin drive hunt: Health risks

-Japan's National Institute of Population and Social Security Research, however, reports that the mortality rate for Taiji and nearby Koazagawa, where dolphin meat is also consumed, is over 50% higher than the rate for similarly-sized villages throughout Japan.
 The chief of the NIMD, Koji Okamoto, said, "We presume that the high mercury concentrations are due to the intake of dolphin and whale meat.
 There were not any particular cases of damaged health, but seeing as how there were some especially high concentration levels found, we would like to continue conducting surveys here."
 Despite the claim made by Boyd Harnell, the special correspondent to The Japan Times, that the mortality rate for Taiji and nearby Koazagawa, where dolphin meat is also consumed, is "over 50% higher than the rate for similarly-sized villages throughout Japan" using data from Japan's National Institute of Population and Social Security Research, it was revealed that the comparison was not suitable due to the huge gap in the villages' age profile.
 While Taiji and Kozagawa showed 34.9 percent and 44 percent of the population were over 65 years old, the compared villages showed 21 percent to 27.9 percent.

 In May 2012, NIMD announced the results of further tests.
 In 2010 and 2011, 700 Taiji residents were tested for mercury in their hair, and 117 males and 77 females who exhibited 10 ppm underwent further neurological tests.
 Again, no participant displayed any signs of mercury poisoning.
 In August 2012, the research project to investigate the health effects of mercury on children was launched by NIMD.

 Due to its low food self-sufficiency rate, around 40%, Japan relies on stockpiling to secure a stable food supply.
 As of 2009, Japan's 1.2 million ton seafood stockpile included nearly 5000 tons of whale meat.
 Japan has started to serve whale meat in school lunches as part of a government initiative to reduce the amounts.
 However, there has been criticism of serving whale meat to school children due to allegations of toxic mercury levels.